protzermotzer/E6IMAGE/README.md

 # Issues
 ## Gifs
-Some may have unwanted transparency glitching, due to technicalities in GIF compiling.
-[Photosensitive Epilepsy Warning!!!]
+1.Some may have unwanted transparency glitching, due to technicalities in GIF compiling.
+(Photosensitive Epilepsy Warning!!!)

-Framerate is slower or faster than actual file, no way to access actual framerate of image.
+2. Framerate is slower or faster than actual file, no way to access actual framerate of image.

-The Cancel button while downloading is not functional, use the X in image preview, or in Tag Menu.
+3. The Cancel button while downloading is not functional, use the X in image preview, or in Tag Menu.

-If the Tag Menu keeps refreshing when you try to submit, you haven't changed the file destinations.
+4. If the Tag Menu keeps refreshing when you try to submit, you haven't changed the file destinations.
 Refer to setting defaults above.